leejones06/azure-intro-vm-setup/README.md

 ![Part2_7 READY](https://github.com/user-attachments/assets/bb65ea65-3c5a-4971-8d7e-c86ca4818a99)

 - Open the firewall.
 To do this, right-click on the start button of the VM and choose “Run”.
-Type wf.msc and “ok”.
+Type "wf.msc" and “ok”.

 ![Part2_8 READY](https://github.com/user-attachments/assets/f64c7c68-0d11-42a6-ac49-53a165c93cae)

 - Choose “Properties” from the menu on the right.
-On the window that pops up, on the first 3 tabs (Domain Profile, Private Profile, Public Profile), set “Firewall State” to “Off”.
+On the window that pops up, on the <i>first three</i> tabs ("Domain Profile", "Private Profile", "Public Profile"), set “Firewall State” to “Off”.
 Select “Apply” and “Ok”.

 ![Part2_9 READY](https://github.com/user-attachments/assets/7cb2761e-6fb7-473c-82b1-cd9da33a8b4d)
 </br></br>
 ![Part2_10 READY](https://github.com/user-attachments/assets/5146c94a-57fb-43ed-af3c-cdcd10549500)

-<h2>Part 3: Create our second VM, which will be our “Client”, running Windows 10, and configure the DNS.</h2>
+<h2>Part 3: Create the second VM, which will be the “Client”, running Windows 10, and configure the DNS.</h2>

-<h4>The process is the same as the set up for the server. </h4>
+<h4>The process to create this machine is essentially the same as the set up for the server. </h4>

-- Go to Virtual Machines and create a new one.
+- Go to "Virtual Machines" and create a new one.

-- This time, for the “Image”, choose Windows 10 Pro.
+- This time, for the “Image”, choose <i>Windows 10 Pro</i>.
 For “Size”, choose the same for the server.
 Make sure you’re in the same Resource Group and region.

 - At the bottom of the page, be sure to check the box, “I confirm I have an eligible Windows 10/11 license…”.

 - Click through to “Networking” and make sure you’re on the correct VN.
 Check the box, “Delete public IP and NIC…” “Review + Create”.
 Once validated, “Create”.

-<h4>Now that we’ve created our 2 machines, we’re going to set our Client’s DNS to our Server’s private IP address.</h4>
+<h4>Now that we’ve created our two machines, we’re going to set our Client’s <i>DNS</i> to our Server’s private IP address.</h4>

 - Find the Server’s private IP address from the VM’s main page in Azure and copy it.